 An aircraft and engine company from Australia and their aim is to develop and sell reasonably priced aircraft and engines.
-There are not many companies building both aircraft and engines, but Jabiru Pty is one of them.
-Development started when the need came to power their in house designed aircraft when their supplier ceased production.
+We do not know of many companies building both aircraft and engines, but Jabiru Pty is one of them.
+Development started when the need came to power their in house designed aircraft when their engine supplier ceased production.

 They also manufacture a successful line of experimental and certified aircraft ranging from two to four seaters, all developed around and powered by their own engines.
 We will concentrate on the powerplants here.

 The engines, if you take a look at them, are of the same basic design philosophy.
 The concept is simple and straight forward.
 The description below applies to all models.
 They are all capable of running on Mogas or AVgas.